pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

   <figcaption>--- Jonathan B. Buckheit and David Donoho, <a href="http://statweb.stanford.edu/~donoho/Reports/1995/wavelab.pdf"><cite>Wavelab and Reproducible Research</cite></a>, 1995 (quoted in a <a href="http://www.wf4ever-project.org/wiki/download/attachments/2064544/ISMB2013KeynotecleanGOBLE.pdf">presentation</a> by Carole Goble).</figcaption>
 </figure>

-So where do we draw the line between implicit and explicit?
-Are we content to know which tools the researcher used and when?
+But where do we draw the line between implicit and explicit?
+Is it enough to know which tools the researcher used and when?
 What about the thoughts and intents of the researcher?
 This, to me, is really the level at which we need to be sharing.
 The researcher's decisions and and the process of how they came